 A lawyer also handles all communication and negotiation with insurance companies and attorneys so you don’t have to.
 Your lawyer can argue over the settlement so you can grieve in peace and focus on your family.

-If a full and fair settlement for the wrongful death of your loved one cannot be reached, a lawyer can take your case to trial.
+If you can’t reach a full and fair settlement for the wrongful death of your loved one, a lawyer can take your case to trial.
 This includes all preparation and pretrial motions, examination, and cross-examination of witnesses.
 The goal is to make the best possible arguments for why your family deserves compensation for your loss.

-Let the aggressive and knowledgeable attorneys at Peace Law Firm handle the responsibility of your wrongful death case and advocate on your family’s behalf.
+Let the aggressive and knowledgeable attorney at Peace Law Firm handle the responsibility of your wrongful death case and advocate on your family’s behalf.

 The Peace Law Firm prides itself on providing compassionate advocacy.
 We give expert representation to clients of wrongful death lawsuits.
-You should not have to manage your grief and fight the insurers at the same time, let our office help.
-Call or contact us today to schedule a free consultation with one of our experienced personal injury attorneys about your wrongful death case.
+You should not have to manage your grief and fight the insurers at the same time; let our office help.
+We also handle clients with other types of injury cases, including bus accidents, slip and falls, brain injuries, and spinal cord injuries.